UTSCC09/project-horizon/README.md

 ## Development
 <!-- **Task:** Leaving deployment aside, explain how the app is built.
 Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used. -->
-Both our frontend and backend are nodejs applicaitons with the use of npm.

 ### Frontend
-Our frontend is built in Angular using TS and we rely heavily on TS support, injectable services, custom components and pipes and subscriptions.
+Our frontend is built in Angular using TS and we rely heavily on TS support, injectable services, custom components, pipes and subscriptions.
 TS allows us to use static types and compile time errors without stepping away from JS, and Angular enables us to take advantage of it while provided a large array of supported libraries.
 We split our app into segments of major components, which are generally specific to a page in our site, minor components which are used for rendering handling repeated functionality and services, which hold the main functionality of our app and can be injected into any page that needs the functionality.

 We haven't encorporated any third party API's for development, but we use a wide variety of libraries to support certain tasks.
 Firstly, we use PrimeNG (from primefaces), Bootstrap and Fontawesome to provide a responsive design and a consistent look across our site.
 Then we have ThreeJS, which we use together with our 3DEngine and 3DScene services to handle building our post scenes and rendering them.
 ThreeJS is imported into our services while the services are injected into our components in order to render the scenes and fill their functionality.
 Lastly, we have a few api services that extend the base api service which uses Apollo for handling GraphQL functionality.
 User driven events are listened to in a component, which then calls the appropriate api service and subscribes to it in order to provide the user with feedback to its response.